STP Full Form-Straight Through Processing

 What is Straight Through Processing (STP)?

-Straight Through Processing (STP) refers to the automation of financial transactions from initiation to final settlement, eliminating the need for manual handling.
+Straight Through Processing (STP) refers to the automation of financial transactions from initiation to final settlement, eliminating manual handling.
 It ensures faster, error-free, and cost-efficient transaction processing.

 Benefits of Straight Through Processing